tegola-hubs/tegola-hubs.github.com/tegola-history.md

 was that we would have to pay UHI for backhaul bandwidth; in that part of the world, bandwidth is not cheap, and [State Aid] rules mean that the University cannot provide a cheap connection which would undermine any future commercial providers.
-Fortunately Marine Harvest, a company with at least two stations in the general Tegola/HebNet region stepped in as a commercial customer of HebNet which means that the cost can be afforded.
+Fortunately [Marine Harvest], a company with at least two stations in the general Tegola/HebNet region stepped in as a commercial customer of HebNet which means that the cost can be afforded.
 This is an ideal example of industry-community